What can I expect at Wine Festival Winchester?

 Can I plan my visit?

-Here’s a list of who exhibited at the 2017 festival.
-Click on the following link to see the 2017 programme too.
-Susie and Peter are on the floor for the duration of the festival, as well as leading masterclasses, so you can also ask them for tips – and clink their glass at the same time!
+Here’s a list of who is exhibiting at the 2018 festival so you can plan your attack… Susie and Peter are on the floor for the duration of the festival, as well as leading masterclasses, so you can also ask them for tips – and clink their glass at the same time!
+Plus, we also have our Follow Your Taste app to make discovering new wines fun – plus be in with a chance of winning the odd prize while you’re at it.

 Where to start?